What is DDRC Wound Care?

 We are registered with the Care Quality Commission (CQC) (latest report) in recognition of providing safe, quality care to a set of recognised essential standards.
 Patient feedback can be uploaded to the CQC website and you can read comment received from others on our own Feedback Section.

 How Do I Access Your Wound Care Services?

-At present we see all patients on a privately funded basis, but we are working with NHS Commissioners to try and provide access to NHS funded patients.
-An initial assessment is free and the cost of any future care delivery plan will be discussed with the patient as part of that visit.
+At present we see all patients on a privately funded basis.
+The initial assessment is £80 for complex wounds or £50 for acute or post-surgical patients.
+The cost of any future care delivery plan will discussed at the initial assessment.